 Like many things in 2020, shopping for the festive season will likely be quite different this year.
 The Covid-19 pandemic and a changing economic landscape, has driven the increase in online sales compared to general retail sales.
 This increase, however, also brings more risks, and more opportunity for cyber criminals to scam you out of your money or steal your personal information.
 If you’re looking to do your festive shopping online, make sure you’re shopping safely.
 Here’s a few top tips to help you have safe and secure online shopping experience:

-If you’re using a website you’ve not used before, research them online first to make sure they’re legitimate.
+Do your homework - If you’re using a website you’ve not used before, research them online first to make sure they’re legitimate.
 See if you can find customer reviews and for independent sellers on a website, check out their online reviews on a site like TrustPilot.
 Avoid clicking through to websites from pop-up ads – instead go directly to the company’s website via a search engine.

 Check the website security – Look for the following signs to know whether the website is secure

 - There should be an icon of a locked padlock in the address bar next to the website address.

 - The website URL should start with https:// and not just http:// - the S stands for secure.

 - On some browsers and websites, the address bar will turn green to show you it is secure.